jhuet/JhuZdtLoggerModule/README.md

 Options available :

 * `logger` : This module will by default create a `Zend\Log\Logger` and add a writer to it.
 If you already have a logger in your application, you can set it here so it will be used instead of creating a new one.
 The logger you'll set here has to be available thru the service manager.

+Use
+===

+If you don't already have a logger in your application, you may refere to this one any time you need to via the service manager with the `jhu.zdt_logger` key.
+Assuming `$sm` is the service maanger, you could call `$sm->get('jhu.zdt_logger')->info('my log');` [to log](http://framework.zend.com/manual/2.1/en/modules/zend.log.overview.html#logging-messages) with the `INFO` priority.

+If you already have a logger in your application and you have set it in the options, you at least have to call the logger's module once via the service manager to initialize it.
+Then you may refere to the logger via your service manager key as it will be the same instance.
+I'm looking for a way to allow the use of the module without having to make that initialization call.
+Any help is welcome :)